Please sign in to post.

 883 posts

-I try to carry 2 Visa cards and one MasterCard - the MasterCard has no foreign transaction fees.
+I try to carry 2 Visa cards and one MasterCard - at least two of them will have no foreign transaction fees.
 In addition my partner carries several as well.
 They all have high enough limits to make us feel a bit confident about handling emergencies.
+We can also move large amounts of money instantly to the Capital One 360 Checking account to access with their Debit card.